numba/numba/docs/src/prange.rst

 Here the variable ``sum`` is a reduction variable that is automatically summed at the end of the parallel loop.

 ..
-NOTE:: Users must import numbapro in order for numba.prange to be available.
+NOTE:: Previously prange was accessible under the numba namespace when numbapro
+          was imported.
+This is no longer true, and users need to access prange under the numbapro namespace.

 Privatization rules are simple, in order of importance: